whlsxl/gql-generator-node/README.md

 }
 ```

-Before this tool, you write graphql api test like this:
+Before this tool, you write GraphQL API test like this:

 ```js
 test('signup', async () => {